mike-pfeiffer/witty-af/README.md

-# gnomes
+# witty-af

-Gnomes is a collection of programs to aid in web scraping.
-The project is inspired by the South Park episode, “Gnomes.”
-Expect more modules inspired by the Gnomes’ three-phased business plan.
+Web in TTY Adept Finder is a command-line utility for improving searching sites.

 ## Getting Started

-This project is being developed on the server edition of [Ubuntu 20.04.3 LTS](https://releases.ubuntu.com/20.04/) and written in Python3.
+This project is being developed on the server edition of [Ubuntu 22.04.3 LTS](https://releases.ubuntu.com/22.04/) and written in Python3.

 ### Direct on Host